On fiber and base decompositions in the Fukaya category of a symplectic Landau-Ginzburg model

 where $\Phi$ is the monodromy map $Y_{c_+} \to Y_{c_+}$, which is a parallel transport around a loop that goes once around the critical values in the base enclosed by the bigon, and $p'_-:=(\Phi_{\gamma_{L_1}(t_+) \to \gamma_{L_1}(t_-)})^{-1}(p_-)$. \end{lemma}

+{We make a remark of interest on the relation to Skein theory in Figure \ref{fig:deg_pt_base_Skein} and Remark \ref{rmk:skein}.}

-\begin{remark}[Relation to Skein theory in Figure \ref{fig:deg_pt_base_Skein}] Without the assumption $2c_1(Y)=0$, intersection points still always have a $\bZ/2$-grading that matches the Skein relations; for $c_\pm \in \Hom^*(v(L_0),v(L_1))$, if the input Lagrangian goes above and the output below, then the $-$ crossing in the sense of Skein theory corresponds to the degree 0 intersection point $c_-$ and the $+$ crossing to the degree 1 intersection point $c_+$. \end{remark}
+\begin{remark} Without the assumption $2c_1(Y)=0$, intersection points still always have a $\bZ/2$-grading that matches the Skein relations; for $c_\pm \in \Hom^*(v(L_0),v(L_1))$, if the input Lagrangian goes above and the output below, then the $-$ crossing in the sense of Skein theory corresponds to the degree 0 intersection point $c_-$ and the $+$ crossing to the degree 1 intersection point $c_+$. \end{remark}

 \begin{proof}[Proof of Lemma \ref{bigon_Maslov_paper5}] Suppose the $v(L_j)$ are graded by $\phi_j^\Hor(t):= \frac{1}{\pi}\arg(\dot\gamma_{L_j}(t))\in (-1/2,1/2)$.
 Let $\phi_{j,\pm}^\Hor:=\phi_j^\Hor(t_\pm)$ where $\gamma_{L_j}(t_\pm)=c_\pm$.
 In other words, these are the angles of the tangent vectors to $v(L_j)$ at the two intersection points $c_\pm$.
 The canonical short paths in the total space are